felipe-tonon/vue-auth0-handler/README.md

 ### Options

-Once a successful login happens, you can have your hCallback component to perform a redirection *OR* to fire and event.
+Once a successful login happens, you can have your hCallback component to perform a redirection *OR* to fire an event.
 ##
 Redirecting:
 ```html